-7 Ways to Reduce CO2 Emissions Pollution in Industry
+6 Ways to Reduce CO2 Emissions Pollution in Industry

 As the levels of carbon dioxide (CO2) and other greenhouse gasses increase, more heat is “trapped” in the earth's atmosphere and global temperatures rise.
-This causes significant changes in the timing and length of the seasons as well as the amount and frequency of precipitation.
-Climate change can have effects on rising sea levels, flooding, droughts or a range of other ecosystem changes that affect life on earth.
+It causes significant changes in the timing and length of the seasons as well as the amount and frequency of precipitation.
+The effects of climate change can be seen in rising sea levels, ecosystem changes, food insecurity, and increases in extreme weather conditions such as flooding, droughts, hurricanes, and wildfires.

 The Industry sector produces goods and raw materials for everyday use, every single day.
 The greenhouse gasses that industrial production emits are split into two categories:

-- Measuring Carbon FootprintBy assessing how much pollution an organization's actions generate, you can begin to see how changing a few policies here, and there can significantly reduce the overall carbon footprint.
+- Measuring carbon footprint.
+By assessing how much pollution an organization's actions generate, you can begin to see how minor policy changes can significantly reduce a company's overall carbon footprint.

-- Rewarding Green CommutesEncouraging employees to switch to public transportation, carpooling, biking, telecommuting and other innovative ways to save energy and reduce greenhouse gas emissions on the way to and from work can add up and have tremendous effects.
-Employers can offer commuter benefits that address limited or expensive parking, reduce traffic congestion, improve employee recruiting and retention and minimize the environmental impacts associated with drive-alone commuting.
+- Rewarding green commuters: Encouraging employees to switch to public transportation, carpooling, biking, telecommuting, and other environmentally-friendly commutes can add up and have tremendous effects.
+Employers can offer commuter benefits that address limited or expensive parking, reduce traffic congestion, improve employee recruiting and retention, and minimize the environmental impacts associated with drive-alone commuting.

-- Learning to Adapt to Climate ChangeClimate change is already being felt in towns and cities across the country.
+Climate change is already being felt around the world.
 Hundreds of municipalities have centered their climate change efforts on mitigation work and have successfully reduced their greenhouse gas emissions and lessened their climate impacts.